us0p/alexandria/library/programming/software_architecture/principles/clean_architecture.md

 **Flow of data:**
 Data that crosses the boundaries are simple data structures.
 You can use basic structs, simple DTO's, or simply arguments in function calls.
 The important thing is that isolated, simple, data structures are passed across the boundaries.
 Don’t pass Entities or Database rows.

----
 ## Getting deeper
+### What is Clean Architecture
 It's a mix of ideas regarding the architecture of software.
-It's built
+It's built upon:
-upon:
 - Hexagonal Architecture
 - Onion Architecture
 - Screaming Architecture